autodesk-platform-services/aps-sample-revit-mcp-tools-bundle/README.md

 - Proper authentication and access to Autodesk Construction Cloud or BIM 360 projects

 This is a sample project intended as a reference implementation.
 Feel free to clone or fork it and adapt it to your specific needs.

+---

+Made with ❤️ for the AEC community | Vibe-coded with GitHub Copilot